-Ridiculed by some hikers but appreciated and even revered by most, walking poles are an essential part of a hiker’s toolkit.
+Ridiculed by some hikers but appreciated and even revered by most, walking poles are essential to a hiker’s toolkit.
 In this post, you’ll learn how to use walking poles correctly, how to choose them and how to set them up

 What Are Walking Poles?

-Most hikers use two poles for maximum balance, but there are some who swear by a so-called walking staff, also known as a travel staff.
+Most hikers use two poles for maximum balance, but some swear by a so-called walking staff, also known as a travel staff.
 This can be anything from a solid tree branch to adjustable shock-absorbing staffs.
 Walking staffs are typically used on flat terrain while not carrying heavy backpacks.

 Hiking poles are much more common, though, so we’ll focus on those in the rest of this blog post.

 Why Use Walking Poles for Hiking?

 Okay, now you know what walking poles are, let’s talk about why you might want to use them.
 What are the benefits of using walking poles anyway?

 Well, it turns out there are many benefits of walking poles.
 From improving your posture and stability to decreasing the load on your back, using walking poles while hiking is almost always a good idea.